-Sometimes, it is totally okay to keep a source of uncertainty around a little longer, to delay the need to take a decision one way or the other.
-Great designers are able to do this and work while being able to hold multiple possible perspectives alive in their mind.
+Sometimes, it is totally okay to keep a source of uncertainty around a little longer.
+It’s okay to delay the need to take a decision one way or the other.
+Great designers are able to do this.
+They work while being able to hold multiple possible perspectives alive in their mind.

 To understand this, think of a design process as a series of decisions.
-Some of these decisions are trivial (for instance a blue or a red bicycle), and will not influence the end result too much, while others are much bigger (creating a bicycle or a car).
+Some of these decisions are trivial (for instance a blue or a red bicycle), and will not influence the end result too much.
+Others are much bigger (creating a bicycle or a car).

-Efficiency would suggest to start with the big decisions and leave the smaller ones for later – but you could also try to work the other way around.
-A designer will probably try to keep the big decisions open as long as possible, without compromising the deadline, thereby allowing himself to make the decision with the maximum of knowledge rather than a guess.
+Efficiency would suggest to start with the big decisions and leave the smaller ones for later.
+Of course, you could also try to work the other way around.
+A designer will probably try to keep the big decisions open as long as possible, without compromising the deadline.
+In that way, he allows himself to make the decision with the maximum of knowledge rather than a guess.
 And at the same time, strive to explore the grey area around that decision as thoroughly as possible.
 A designer wil allow for ambiguity.

-And if you think about it, it makes sense: the kinds of uncertainty I discussed earlier are about knowing if something is ‘true’ or ‘false’, while this type of uncertainty goes beyond boolean logic.
+And if you think about it, it makes sense: the kinds of uncertainty I discussed earlier are about knowing if something is ‘true’ or ‘false’.
+Conversely, this type of uncertainty goes beyond boolean logic.
 True and False can be decided by applying a metric of some kind.
 But if you don’t have such a metric yet, that is ambiguity.

 What about you?

-So the next time you are in an uncertain situation, try to find out why, and if you need to resolve it.
+So the next time you are in an uncertain situation, try to find out why.
 Where did it come from?